chmcewan/Provisio/README.md

 ## Contributions

 Provisio offers 80% of provisioner functionality for 20% of the effort.
 How to best avoid it becoming [like this](https://xkcd.com/1654/) in the future is not clear.
 Pull requests are welcome, but simply forking and adding your specific must-have provisioning routines may be more productive than trying to solve all the problems for everyone.
+Have fun!